rmastand/MODProducer/README.md

    ```
    python post/compare_stats.py ~/MITOpenDataProject/eos/opendata/cms/Run2011A/Jet/stats/12Oct2013-v1/20000/ ~/MITOpenDataProject/eos/opendata/cms/Run2011A/Jet/stats2/12Oct2013-v1/20000/ diff.txt
    ```
    This will compare your two stats directories and let you know if the script didn't download any files, or if it downloaded any files incompletely.

-   ** This currently does not work for the simulated data
+A log is given in ```diff.txt```.

 #### Get trigger information